 David A. Dodge

-David A. Dodge, O.C., F.R.S.C., has been named this year’s jury Chair.
+David A. Dodge, O.C., F.R.S.C., is the Chair of the Donner Prize jury.
 A former Governor of the Bank of Canada from 2001 to 2008 and Chancellor of Queen’s University from 2008 to 2015, David Dodge is currently Senior Advisor at Bennett Jones LLP, chair of the National Council of the C.D.
 Howe Institute, and member of the boards of CIFAR and CCA.
 During his government career, Dr. Dodge has been the G7 Deputy Minister of Finance and Deputy Minister of Health.
 During his academic career, he taught economics at Queen’s University; at the School of Advanced International Studies, Johns Hopkins University; at the Faculty of Commerce at the University of British Columbia; and at Simon Fraser University.

 Jean-Marie Dufour, O.C., O.Q., is the William Dow Professor of Political Economy at McGill University, and Fellow of the Econometric Society, the American Statistical Association, the International Association for Applied Econometrics, the Canadian Economics Association (CEA), and the Royal Society of Canada.
 He is also the Director of the Canadian Econometric Study Group, and Research Fellow at CIRANO and CIREQ.
 Dr. Dufour has served as President of the CEA and the Société canadienne de science économique (SCSE).
 During his academic career, he has also held a Bank of Canada Research Fellowship, a Canada Research Chair (Econometrics, Université de Montréal), the Pierre-de-Fermat Chair of Excellence (Toulouse School of Economics), the Banco Santander Chair of Excellence (Universitad Carlos III de Madrid), and has received numerous prizes, including the Killam and Léon-Gérin Prizes for Social Sciences, the John Rae Prize (CEA), the Marcel-Dagenais Prize (SCSE), a Guggenheim Fellowship, and the Konrad Adenauer Research Award (Alexander von Humboldt Foundation, Germany).